-4. Water with Warm Water
+Tip # 4 - Water Tomato Plants with Warm Water

-5. Keep the Leaves Dry
+5. Keep the Leaves on Tomato Plants Dry

-Tomatoes require high levels of nutrients.
-Fertilizing will go a long way in causing growth and healthy plants.
+Tomato plants require high levels of nutrients.
+Fertilizing your tomato plants with an 18-18-21 will go a long way towards encouraging growth and having healthy plants.
 To read more about what fertilizer to choose for your tomatoes see my post on fertilizer and fertilizer tea.
 Putting compost around the base of the plant is a great way to feed the plant organically.

 Determinate tomatoes grow in a shorter more compact formation and do not require as involved pruning.
 To prune determinate tomatoes, select 1 to 3 of the large branches at the base of the plant and prune these ones off.
 The fruit production will happen higher up on the plant and the branches at the base are the ones that have the greatest chance of getting wet and developing disease.

-10. When to Pick your Tomatoes
+Tip # 10 - When to Pick Tomatoes

 You do not have to wait until your tomato is fully ripe to pick it.
 Contrary to common belief, the flavour is said not to change when it finishes ripening indoors.
 (I have tested this and not noticed any difference in flavour if I leave it to ripen fully on the vine versus bringing it indoors to ripen.)
 Picking your tomatoes when they are partially ripe allows the plant to put its energy to growing more tomatoes.
 You may think a sunny window seems nice to finish the tomato ripening process but this will not help.
 Placing partially green tomatoes in a paper bag or in a box covered with a towel is the best way to ripen unripe tomatoes.